Cray-HPE/sat/CONTRIBUTING.md

    release version based on [Semantic Versioning](https://semver.org/), and a new ``[Unreleased]`` section will be created to track changes for the next release.
+6. When a new release is issued, the container version should be updated to match the vesion in ``CHANGELOG.md``.
+The container is versioned based on the contents of the .version file in the root of the repository.

 # Developer Documentation